 Undergraduate Pedagogy Fellows

 The Undergraduate Pedagogy Fellows (UPFs) are a small team of undergraduates who work on issues of power and privilege in learning spaces across Harvard College.
-UPFs develop and deliver workshops on undergraduate identities for TFs and faculty, run sessions on ethically engaging community in Engaged Scholarship courses, and assist with wider Bok Center programming on equity and inclusivity in the classroom.
+UPFs develop and deliver workshops on undergraduate identities for TFs and faculty, and assist with wider Bok Center programming on equity and inclusivity in the classroom.
 In particular, they focus on the experience of students of marginalized identities in order to understand and communicate how institutional structures and interpersonal relationships perpetuate patterns of social oppression.
 The aim of the UPF program is to provide instructors with tools to understand their role in facilitating classroom power dynamics harmful to marginalized students, and to offer strategies for shaping those dynamics toward more equitable and inclusive ends.
 Consult the full job description for Undergraduate Pedagogy Fellows.